 Can I place the gel mixture in an incubator instead of leaving it at room temperature for gel stabilization?

-Yes, it is fine to place the gel mixture in an incubator instead of room temperature, but please note, the gel forms a little slower in an incubator than at room temperature.
-As a result, for lower concentrated gels, you will need to keep it in an incubator for a little longer.
+Yes, it is fine to place the gel mixture in an incubator instead of room temperature, but please note, the gel forms more slowly in an incubator than at room temperature.
+As a result, for lower concentrated gels, you will need to keep it in an incubator for longer.
 However, for gels at a higher concentration or VitroGel Hydrogel Matrix, it is not a problem.

-Although, for most cases, pre-coating the culture plate is not necessary, coating the plate with 1X PBS or 10-100 mM CaCl₂ can improve the hydrogel attachment.
+Although, for most cases, pre-coating the culture plate is not necessary, coating the plate with 1X PBS, Poly-D-Lysine solution, or 10-100 mM CaCl₂ can improve the hydrogel attachment.
 Please check the following protocols for coating the culture plate:

-- Add the PBS or CaCl₂ solution to the culture plate for 30 min.
+- Add the PBS, Poly-D-Lysine solution, or CaCl₂ solution to the culture plate for 30 min.

-- Remove the PBS or CaCl₂ solution, open the lid under the biosafety hood for 10-20 min before adding the hydrogel.
+- Remove the PBS, Poly-D-Lysine solution, or CaCl₂ solution, open the lid under the biosafety hood for 10-20 min before adding the hydrogel.
 The recommend volumes of PBS or CaCl₂ for different sizes of well plates are list in Table 1 below.

-Table 1: Recommend volume of PBS or CaCl₂ solution for pre-coating well plate
+Table 1: Recommend volume of PBS, Poly-D-Lysine solution, CaCl₂ solution for pre-coating well plate

 Cell Preparation and Culture on VitroGel (9)